 The stages of ALD may overlap and do not necessarily occur in sequence.

 - Mostly asymptomatic

-- A sensation of pressure in the upper abdominal area occurs in some patients.
+- Some patients report feeling a sensation of pressure in the upper abdominal area.

 - Hepatomegaly: soft in consistency

-- Acute exacerbation with risk of hepatic failure occurs rarely.
+- Acute exacerbation with risk of hepatic failure is rare.

 Alcoholic hepatitis (reversible in mild cases)

 - Final stage of ALD